Dame121/NexNote-AI-Assistant/README.md

 > **A production-ready Flask application implementing Retrieval-Augmented Generation (RAG) with Pinecone vector database and Ollama's local LLM for intelligent document querying and study assistance.**

+**Built as response to "Build Your Own Jarvis" assignment - A personal AI assistant powered by self-hosted LLM with vector database integration for contextual knowledge retrieval.**

 ## 📖 Table of Contents
 - [Overview](#-overview)
 - [Key Features](#-key-features)